 LightIR: Enabling The Cancer Surgeries Of The Future

-About half of humanity going to develop cancer in their lives.
-And for half of those people, or a quarter of the world’s entire population, cancer’s going to be what takes their lives, too.
-With all this going on, there’s a common misconception that cancer is a huge problem.
-It isn’t.
+About half of humanity will develop cancer in their lives.
+For another half of these people, or a quarter of the world’s entire population, cancer is going to be what takes their lives, too.

-The most common way we treat cancer is with a surgery called a tumour resection.
+For example: the leading treatment for solid cancers today is a surgery known as a tumour resection.
 Over 8M cancer patients this year will need at least one as part of their treatment.
 And yet, for such a straightforward operation, close to half of everyone who goes through one won’t get cured the first time:

 In a situations like these, it’s hard not to wonder how our healthcare system became so slow and disappointing.
 How could almost 5M people go through our leading cancer treatment and receive the same effectiveness as a coin flip?